Will Trumps EDI plans Impact UK Workplace?

 Draft Equality (Race and Disability) Bill

-The Government plans to consult on the Equality (Race and Disability) Bill, focusing on improving pay gap reporting.
+Another potential law that may be part of EDI legislation is the Equality (Race and Disability) Bill.
+The Government plans to consult soon, focusing on improving pay gap reporting.
 Organisations with over 250 employees will be required to report ethnicity and disability pay gaps, building on gender pay gap reporting to address wage disparities and promote fairness.
 Employers must ensure effective data collection to meet these obligations and foster inclusive workplaces.

 The Bill will also strengthen equal pay rights, ensuring fair remuneration for work of equal value regardless of race or disability.
 Employers will be prohibited from using outsourcing to bypass equal pay obligations.